A Data-driven ML Approach for Maximizing Performance in LLM-Adapter Serving: Digital Twin extra results

-Overall, the Digital Twin closely matches real system metrics, particularly for throughput and \Gls{ITL}, with a maximum error of 5.08\% and 9.63\%, respectively. \Gls{TTFT} exhibits a higher average error of 18.95\%.
-Between the two DT variants, the \textit{full} version obtains better results than the \textit{mean} version, although their results are broadly similar.
-In terms of execution time, the DT achieves up to a 90× speedup when considering the full hour being simulated, though there remains significant room for further optimization.
-Resource usage is minimal: the DT operates without a GPU, uses at most a single CPU core, and consumes around 200MB of RAM.
-Figure~\ref{fig:evaluation-dt} illustrates the differences between the DT and real system results for one of the evaluated combinations.
-Consistent with the table, the DT accurately estimates throughput and \Gls{ITL}, while \Gls{TTFT} shows larger deviations.
+Figure~\ref{fig:evaluation-dt} visually illustrates the differences between the Digital Twin and real system results for one of the evaluated combinations.
+Consistent with the table results, the DT accurately estimates throughput and \Gls{ITL}, while \Gls{TTFT} shows larger deviations.
 Additionally, the figure highlights that \Gls{ITL} estimation worses with a higher number of adapter slots, and \Gls{TTFT} becomes less accurate under higher arrival rates.